 The product features their patented Neuro Complete Formula that contain essential nutrients such as choline, iron and DHA (the essential fatty acid that is present in breast milk).
 All of these nutrients are geared towards ensuring that the baby’s brain develops adequately.

 The Enfamil Infant Baby Formula is one of the closest ever formulas that does a great job of emulating real mature breast milk.
 This is exactly the reason why this product remains the #1 baby formula prescribed by pediatricians around the country.

-The formula also contains Iron, Vitamin A and Vitamin D in necessary quantities to provide a total nutritional solution for the baby’s bodily needs.
+It also contains Iron, Vitamin A and Vitamin D in necessary quantities to provide a total nutritional solution for the baby’s bodily needs.

 The bottles it comes packaged in are BPA free and it is all in all a great product for the young baby.